Stop-Loss Order Explained with Examples

 A trailing stop is a stop-loss order set to a certain percentage below the market price.
 As the security price increases, so does the stop price.
 But the stop price doesn’t move if the price drops.
 So a trailing stop loss can further limit losses and even lock in gains.
 But trailing stops aren’t always a guaranteed win.
 Let’s look at how it can play out.

 For your 100 shares, you set a 25% trailing stop.
-Since you purchased them for $50, that would make your original stop price $37.50.
+Since you bought them for $50, that would make your original stop price $37.50.
 But the company does well, and their value goes up.
 Your shares go from $50 to $80.
 Because trailing stops move with an increase in price, your stop price is now $60.
 If the stock price then falls to $70, the stop price stays at $60.

 Note that you shouldn’t set your stops too close to market prices.
 No stock moves up in a straight line.
 Having a tight stop price can lead to selling a winning stock while it’s going through normal market price swings.